Argentina stocks reverse fall, end up; peso dips

-BUENOS AIRES Nov 12 (Reuters) - Argentine stocks made a U-turn in the afternoon and closed higher after a volatile session, pulled up by Wall Street gains, but bonds and the peso weakened on concerns over risky emerging markets assets.
+BUENOS AIRES, Nov 12 (Reuters) - Argentine stocks made a U-turn in the afternoon and closed higher after a volatile session, pulled up by Wall Street gains, but bonds and the peso weakened on concerns over risky emerging markets assets.

 The MerVal benchmark index .MERV rose 0.75 percent to 1,015.9 points after falling by as much as 4 percent earlier in the session, and after four days of losses.

-Pampa Energia (PAM.BA: Cotización), which has energy generating, transmitting and distributing businesses, rose 2.96 percent to 0.8 pesos per share.
+Pampa Energia (PAM.BA), which has energy generating, transmitting and distributing businesses, rose 2.96 percent to 0.8 pesos per share.
 Pampa is weighted as 9 percent of the MerVal.

 But traders said the bounce in Argentine stocks was weak considering that the Dow Jones Industrial Average .DJI was up more than 5 percent in afternoon trade, because investors are still concerned about local policy after the government launched a plan to take over the private pension fund system.